 Geocaching is an individual adventure sport, as such it is important for each participant to know their own physical capabilities.
 While participating in the Challenge each person will be responsible for any damage caused by themselves and any person(s) under their supervision, including but not limited to children, elderly, mentally or physically handicapped individuals.
 This includes injury to self, others and damage to any vehicle(s) or property.
 The entity and members of TXGA, the host city, venue facilities will not be held accountable for participants.

-There are seven regional teams from Texas competing in the The Challenge; Central, East, North, Northeast, South, Southeast and West.
+There are eight regional teams from Texas competing in the The Challenge; Central, East, North, Northeast, South, Southeast and West.
 Regional teams are comprised of geocachers from across the state, not just geocachers from within that particular region.
 It is up to the participant, not the team, to pick the region with which they will be competing.
 Remember, The Challenge is a fun and “open” competition for geocachers of all skill levels and teams must accept any geocacher that chooses to play for them.

 Geocachers from outside the State of Texas are welcome to attend and participate in the The Challenge.
 If more than ten Out of State participants are from a specific geographical location, they are welcome to participate as a designated team representing their geographical location.
 If there is not a minimum of ten Out of State participants from a specific region, then all Out of State participants will participate as the Out of State team.
 If there is less than ten Out of State participants in total, then the Out of State participants must join a Texas regional team in order to compete.

 A minimum of ten participants are required to form a team.